aantron/better-enums/doc/demo/105-c++17-reflection.md

 implements this interface, though with two necessary differences.

-1. The interface is only available for Better Enums, i.e. enums declared through the `ENUM` macro.
+1. The interface is only available for Better Enums, i.e. enums declared through the `BETTER_ENUM` macro.
 This is because the macro is what generates the information necessary for reflection.
 2. The type of `identifier` is `const char*`, not the ${cxx17} proposed `string_literal`.